 Enroll in any course offerings at St Andrews described in the course catalog.
 Credit will be awarded for courses taken, but grades will not be part of the W&L transcript, as per W&L study abroad policy.

-Sciences courses currently approved for W&L transcript credit include:
+Sciences courses currently pre-approved for W&L transfer credit include:

 Fall or Martinmas Term (subject to change)